High probability decoupling via approximate unitary designs and efficient relative thermalisation: Introduction

 Dupuis showed in his doctoral thesis how the decoupling theorem above can be used to recover in a unified fashion several previously known results as well as obtain some totally new results in quantum information theory.
 Szehr et al.~\cite{Smooth_decoupling} extended the decoupling theorem by showing that the expectation can be taken over approximate unitary $2$-designs (defined formally in Definition~\ref{def:design} below) instead of over Haar random unitaries.
 The advantage of unitary $2$-designs is that efficient constructions for them exist unlike the case with Haar random unitaries.
 Szehr et al. also upper bounded the expected trace distance in terms of smooth entropic quantities which have better mathematical properties compared to the non-smooth ones.
 In particular, in the asymptotic iid limit, the smooth entropic quantities are suitably bounded by $n$ times the corresponding Shannon entropies which is not the case with the non-smooth quantities.
-Their result (adapted to our notations) is stated below. \begin{fact} Under the setting of Fact~\ref{fact:dupuisexpectation} above, $ \E_{U^A \sim \Haar}[f(U)] \leq 2^{ -\frac{1}{2} H^\epsilon_{2}(A|R)_\rho - \frac{1}{2}H^\epsilon_{2}(A'|B)_\omega }+12\epsilon, $ where the expectation is taken over the Haar measure on unitary operators on $A$.
+Their result (adapted to our notations) is stated below. \begin{fact} Under the setting of Fact~\ref{fact:dupuisexpectation} above,

+where the expectation is taken over the Haar measure on unitary operators on $A$.
 The same result holds if the expectation is taken over the uniform choice of a unitary from an exact 2-design.
 If the expectation is taken over the uniform choice of a unitary from a $\delta$-approximate 2-design, the upper bound gets multiplied by a multiplicative factor dependent on the dimension of $A$ and $\delta$.
-The smooth conditional min-entropy terms appearing in the bound are defined in \cite{decoupling}. \end{fact}
+The smooth conditional R\'{e}nyi $2$-entropy terms appearing in the bound are defined in \cite{decoupling}. \end{fact}

 In a different vein Anshu and Jain~\cite{decoupling_convexsplit} showed, extending earlier work by Ambainis and Smith~\cite{AmbainisSmith}, that it is possible to add a small ancilla $C$ in tensor product with $A$, apply an efficient unitary to $A \otimes C$ and then trace out $C$ so that $A$ is now decoupled from $R$ even before applying the CPTP map $\cT$.
 The difference between Ambainis and Smith's or Anshu and Jain's works on one hand, and Dupuis', Szehr et al.'s or our works on the other hand is that we want a single unitary on the system $A$ to achieve decoupling and not the average of a number of unitaries on $A$ or, more generally, a unitary on a larger system $A \otimes C$.
 A single unitary cannot decouple $A$ from $R$.
 That is why the decoupling theorem above also has the CPTP map $\cT$.
 The single-unitary-followed-by-CPTP-map form of the decoupling theorem is required for quantum Shannon theory applications where there is no entanglement assistance e.g. sending quantum information over an unassisted quantum channel.